-You are welcome to use your non-BYU scholarship as reimbursement for previously paid for Independent Study courses if you have approval from the scholarship granting organization.
-To transfer funds to Independent Study, we must have a written statement of approval from your donor and a letter from you listing the courses you wish to take.
+You are welcome to use your non-BYU scholarship as reimbursement for previously paid for Independent Study or Continuing Education courses if you have approval from the scholarship granting organization.
+To transfer funds to Independent Study or Continuing Education, we must have a written statement of approval from your donor and a letter from you listing the courses you wish to take.
 Funds are not released until we verify Independent Study enrollment.
 Please note that we can only accept the amount for your course(s) and materials.
 Any funds in excess of your course fees and materials will be returned to the granting organization.

 Your rehabilitation counselor should mail or fax us an authorization form to pay your tuition and any other charges they cover.

 Please submit all authorizations to email@example.com

 We will post the forms in the order that we receive them while we are also processing scholarship funds.
 It is the student’s responsibility to have tuition paid by the tuition deadline.
 Please allow up to 5 to 6 weeks after the authorization was submitted to receive a request for payment.

 If you are sending more than one authorization form for the semester, please indicate on the form when you are sending any new authorizations if it is replacement award, an addition to award, or a brand new award.

 If your textbooks are covered, your counselor must send a separate authorization form to the Bookstore Customer Accounts Office at firstname.lastname@example.org.